zephyrproject-rtos/zephyr/doc/guides/kconfig/tips.rst

 between symbols that have prompts and symbols that don't.

-If a symbol has a prompt (e.g. ``bool "Enable foo"``), then the user can change the symbol's value in the ``menuconfig`` or ``guiconfig`` interface (or by manually editing configuration files).
-Therefore, only put a prompt on a symbol if it makes sense for the user to change its value.
+If a symbol has a prompt (e.g. ``bool "Enable foo"``), then the user can change the symbol's value in the ``menuconfig`` or ``guiconfig`` interface (see :ref:`menuconfig`), or by manually editing configuration files.
+Conversely, a symbol without a prompt can never be changed directly by the user, not even by manually editing configuration files.

+Only put a prompt on a symbol if it makes sense for the user to change its value.

+Symbols without prompts are called *hidden* or *invisible* symbols, because they don't show up in ``menuconfig`` and ``guiconfig``.
+Symbols that have prompts can also be invisible, when their dependencies are not satisfied.

 In Zephyr, Kconfig configuration is done after selecting a machine, so in general, it does not make sense to put a prompt on a symbol that corresponds to